 Insure Early

-Getting cover while your Abyssinian is young and healthy means fewer pre-existing condition exclusions.
-PRA can be detected from a young age, and renal amyloidosis can develop in young to middle-aged cats.
-Early enrolment is particularly important for this breed.
+Arranging cover while your Abyssinian is young and healthy means fewer pre-existing condition exclusions.
+PRA can develop from a young age, making early cover especially relevant for this breed.

 2